guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 Does Cowork integrate with Zapier or Make?

-Not directly yet, but Zapier can trigger Cowork indirectly — for example, a form submission triggers Zapier, which uploads to Google Drive, which Cowork reads to generate a response and post to Slack.
-It's a workaround, but it works for some workflows.
-Anthropic is expanding MCP integrations regularly, so native Zapier/Make support may arrive soon.
+Not directly yet.
+But Zapier can trigger Cowork indirectly: form submission → Zapier → Google Drive upload → Cowork reads → generates → posts to Slack.
+It's a workaround, but it works for some flows.
+Anthropic is expanding integrations regularly.

 What happens if Cowork makes a mistake and we ship a bad campaign?

-That's on the process, not the tool — Cowork generates and posts to Slack, not shipped yet.
-You review it, catch the mistake before it goes live, ask Cowork to fix it, approve the fix, then ship.
+That's on the process, not the tool.
+Cowork generates and posts to Slack — not shipped yet.
+You review, catch the mistake before it goes live, ask Cowork to fix it, approve, then ship.
 If you skip approval and ship anyway, that's on you; the tool did its job, the process failed.

-Can we use Cowork for compliance/legal work like GDPR unsubscribe links?
+Can we use Cowork for compliance/legal stuff (GDPR, CAN-SPAM)?

-Cowork can generate templates, but don't rely on it alone for legal compliance.
-It can add an unsubscribe footer, include GDPR-compliant consent language, and remind you of CAN-SPAM requirements — but it can't guarantee compliance, keep up with every regulatory change, or review your specific privacy policy.
+Cowork helps, but it's not your lawyer.
+It can add an "Unsubscribe" footer to emails, include GDPR consent language, and remind you of CAN-SPAM requirements.
+It can't guarantee compliance, keep up with every regulatory change, or review your specific privacy policy.
 Use it as a helper, not a replacement for legal review.

 How do we measure if Cowork is actually saving time?

 Don't try to automate your entire ops stack tomorrow.
-Pick one repeating task — your weekly report is the easiest, highest-ROI place to start.
-Email campaigns are medium complexity, high value.
-Competitive briefs are medium, strategic.
-Don't start with full-stack marketing orchestration — that's too complex for a first attempt.
+Pick one repeating task.
+Best starting points: your weekly report (easiest, highest ROI), email campaigns (medium complexity, high value), or competitive briefs (medium difficulty, strategic).
+Don't start with full-stack marketing orchestration — too complex for week 1.

-By next Friday, your report is running on its own.
+By next Friday, your automation is running on its own.

 Suggested learning path: month 1 — set up your folder, create brand voice rules, build one automation (weekly report).
 Month 2 — build 2–3 more automations (campaigns, content repurposing).
-Month 3 — start chaining skills, refine based on what your team actually uses.
-Month 4+ — optimize, share with the team, reduce hours further.
+Month 3 — start chaining skills, refine based on actual usage.
+Month 4+ — optimize, share with team, expand to more workflows.